inductiva/inductiva/README.md

 </p>

-### Wind Tunnel
+### Wind tunnel

-This scenario models the aerodynamics of an object inside a virtual [Wind Tunnel](https://en.wikipedia.org/wiki/Wind_tunnel) for a given air flow velocity.
+This scenario models the aerodynamics of an object inside a virtual [wind tunnel](https://en.wikipedia.org/wiki/Wind_tunnel) for a given air flow velocity.
 Air is injected on a side wall of the wind tunnel, the flow changes according to the structure of the object and leaves through an outlet on the other side.
 The system is modelled with the steady-state equations for incompressible flow and the $k-\epsilon$ turbulence models.

 #### Example